CUSP-NYU/RCF/README.md

 CUSP RCF is a shared resource for CUSP researchers, faculty, and students; NYC agencies; and citizens interested in using data in a secure environment for urban research and policy.
 It is a Safe Data Environment providing a suite of powerful tools and services so researchers can collaboratively work in a seamless and reproducible manner, while at the same time protecting data privacy.

 Researchers have full control of their data and workspace.
 As data providers, they are responsible for the privacy and confidentiality of their data.
-They are required, however, to follow the data policies baseline recommended and required by [NYU Policy on Responsible Use of NYU Computers and Data](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/responsible-use-of-nyu-computers-and-data-policy-on.html).
+They must follow the data policies baseline recommended and required by [NYU Policy on Responsible Use of NYU Computers and Data](https://www.nyu.edu/about/policies-guidelines-compliance/policies-and-guidelines/responsible-use-of-nyu-computers-and-data-policy-on.html).

 CUSP RCF is a perfect environment to host student assignments, group projects, and capstone projects for the reasons mentioned above.
 Each capstone group will share a project workspace and run code against the project data using all of the available tools and platforms.

 ### RCF Features and Resources
-The CUSP RCF account enable access to resources including:
+The CUSP RCF account enables access to resources including:

-* JupyterHub application, home folders, shared project folders, and more
+* JupyterHub applications, home folders, shared project folders, and more
 * Secure file transfer via SFTP
 * Secure SSH access via a gateway with X11 forwarding capability (CLI or GUI), or via tunneling to a protected multi-user Linux remote desktop
 * Multi-user Windows remote desktop environments, which are fully integrated with their respective systems